Antonio-Kim/fullstackopen2022/part4/bloglist/README.md

 and install bcryptjs instead.

 Implement a way to see the details of all users by doing a suitable HTTP request.

+## 4.16\*: bloglist expansion, step 4

+Add a feature which adds the following restrictions to creating new users: Both username and password must be given.
+Both username and password must be at least 3 characters long.
+The username must be unique.

+The operation must respond with a suitable status code and some kind of an error message if invalid user is created.

+NB Do not test password restrictions with Mongoose validations.
+It is not a good idea because the password received by the backend and the password hash saved to the database are not the same thing.
+The password length should be validated in the controller like we did in part 3 before using Mongoose validation.

+Also, implement tests which check that invalid users are not created and invalid add user operation returns a suitable status code and error message.